-Madrileños could expect a unique soporific experience logging out of the frenetic world into a concert made to be enjoyed literally on one’s back – in bed or sleeping bag – instead of sitting down or on one’s feet!
-The low humming sound of the bass, the soothing cadences of piano and strings, and the soft vocals all fuse into what Richter calls a “voyage of discovery”.
+Madrileños could expect a unique soporific experience out the frenetic world into a concert made to be enjoyed literally on one’s back – in bed or sleeping bag – instead of sitting down or on one’s feet!
+The low humming sounds of the bass, the soothing cadences of piano and strings, and the soft vocals all fuse into what Richter calls a “voyage of discovery”.

 “The piece is to be slept through,” he says.
 “It is a lullaby, but it is also an experiment in the way that music and [a different state of] consciousness can connect ” to each other.

-There’s great expectation surrounding Sleep’s first ever, and so far the only, concert in Spain.
+There’s great expectation surrounding Sleep’s first-ever, and so far the only, concert of its kind in Spain.
 So much so that by the time this article is published, the show may well be totally sold out.
 Check it out here .

 Calle Cifuentes 5, Villaverde, Madrid